stappersg/vBook/src/reference/vSL/rules.md

 # Rules, actions & delegate

 Rules are the entry point to interact with the SMTP traffic at a user level.
-Nevertheless specific parameters like timeout, system logging, tls configuration, etc. are set in the configuration files.

 ## Overall Syntax